getodk/docs/odkx-src/index.rst

 Trying It Out
 ----------------

 The first step to get a feel for the ODK-X tools and how they fit together is to do the :doc:`getting-started-2-user`.
 This guide walks you through the process of using a basic geotagging application and submitting data to the server.
-After this is completed, the guide provides a list of :ref:`user-odk2-next` for the user.
+After this is completed, the guide provides a list of :ref:`user-odkx-next` for the user.

 Deployment Architects should follow this up with the :doc:`getting-started-2-architect` to get an introduction into revising and editing their own forms.
 That guide walks you through modifying the *Geotagger* demo application to add a new field to it.
-Similar to the user guide, this guide provides a list of :ref:`architect-odk2-next` for the Deployment Architect.
+Similar to the user guide, this guide provides a list of :ref:`architect-odkx-next` for the Deployment Architect.

 System Administrators should learn about :doc:`cloud-endpoints-intro`.